schooladvisor26/final-project/README.md

 # final-project
-My Websites for Beginners final project for **BitWise Workforce Training**.
+My Websites for Beginners final project for **BitWise Workforce Training** in early 2022.